 • subject to our obligations to clients, to any person where necessary or desirable in connection with the provision of our services, such as to the client, regulatory authorities and other parties;

-• to external service providers (on a confidential basis) so they can provide us services related to our business, for example mailing services, IT services, data storage or archive services;
+• to external service providers (on a confidential basis) so they can provide us services related to our business, for example mailing services, IT services, cloud services, data analytics and risk assessment services, data storage/hosting or archive services;

 • to barristers and other legal representatives;